Roy-lab/clade-specific_gene_sets/Rule-based/README.md

  >- **extant**: most extant nodes in the objective clade
  >- **subancestor**: ancestral node within the clade.
 This is optional, so if "subancestor" doesn't exists, remain it as blank.
  >- **ancestor**: ancestral nodes outside/upper of the objective clade
- >- **negate**: ancestral and extant nodes outside of the objective clade, which are in the same or underneath level of the objective calde
+ >- **negate**: ancestral and extant nodes outside of the objective clade, which are in the same or underneath level of the objective calde (blue circies in the example figure)

  3. Each node (column) number should be delimited by " " (one space/blank)